Cardiff City Line: Services

-There are currently trains every half hour which drop to every hour in the evenings on Mondays-Saturdays.
-These services are now loop services from June 2024 with Merthyr to trains travelling via and Cardiff Queen St then after Cardiff Central travel via to and onto Aberdare.
+Trains run every 30 minutes from Monday to Saturday, reducing to hourly services in the evenings.
+Since June 2024, these services have operated as loop services: trains from Merthyr Tydfil to travel via and Cardiff Queen Street before continuing from Cardiff Central via and to Aberdare.

 June 2024 also saw the introduction of an hourly Sunday service with Aberdare services starting at Cardiff Central.

 Pre June 2024 city line services ran from Radyr to Coryton but these have been replaced by a Coryton to Penarth service.

 Transport for Wales currently operates the line as part of the former Valley Lines network.
 TfW succeeded the previous franchisee Arriva Trains Wales in October 2018.
 Some freight services also use the line.